nicerobot/meta/struxt/README.md

 The goal is to facilitate creating Domain Specific Languages (DSLs) that readily transform into XML, to provide an easy, more natural, less verbose means of manually creating structured documents.

-In other words, do away with all the `< / >` marks and replace them with eye-friendly spaces and punctuation.
+In other words, do away with all the `< / >` marks and replace them with human-friendly spaces and punctuation.

 **This is especially apparent when namespaces are involved in the markup.**